layla4321/BIS15W2024_Group14/exploratory_analysis/exploratory_data_analysis.md

 ![](exploratory_data_analysis_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-**3. How does the sex of the nest builder correlate with our continuous variables?**
+#### 3. How does the sex of the nest builder correlate with our continuous variables?**

-Nest builder and mean clutch size:
+**Nest-builder vs. Mean Clutch Size**
+We expect the average clutch size to be larger in species with male-nest builders.
+Again, this would serve as a reproductive trade-off that balances the relative effort of each parent.

 ```r